Airfare Tips: How to Find the Best International Flights

 So a friend recently told me about Scott’s Cheap Flights where you can receive alerts on awesome deals especially “mistake fares” which I have always wanted to land a deal like this.
 A mistake fare is when the airline makes a error and roundtrip flight from Dallas to Australia is $200.
 Some airlines will honor it if you book it and others may cancel the flight and refund the money.
 But there have been people who were able to snag an awesome deal.
 Scott Cheap Flights is a subscription services where they offer you free alerts or for as little as $5 or more a month you can get more exclusive benefits and perks.

-Flight Searches- Which Websites?
+Flight Searches- What are the Best Websites?

 In addition to setting up flight alerts, knowing best websites to use for flight searches for international travel is very helpful.
 These website I use religiously for my travels domestic and international.